Hanoi Old Quarter, or Hanoi 36 streets, is a familiar name referred to the old town with historical memories of this capital city.

 What to do in Hanoi Old Quarter – One-day itinerary

 You can start the day by trying the famous Pho on Bat Dan street.
-Then, having an egg coffee before exploring Dong Xuan market.
-Trying some Hanoi’s specialties in this old
+Then, have an egg coffee before exploring the Dong Xuan market and try some of Hanoi’s specialties in this old market.

-In the afternoon, have lunch and then take walk along Hoan Kiem lake and visit Ngoc Son temple.
-Don’t forget to try Trang Tien ice-cream and Papaya salad near Hoan Kiem lake.
+Have lunch, take a walk along Hoan Kiem Lake, and visit Ngoc Son temple in the afternoon.
+Don’t forget to try Trang Tien ice cream and Papaya salad near Hoan Kiem lake.